 Did Szabadság, with its dignified treatment of immigrant mourners and impassioned editorial anger reflect the feelings of its readership?
 The paper probably came closer to the experience of survivors’ unutterable grief than the primitive stereotypes offered by the mainstream press.
 At the same time, immigrants throughout the United States enthusiastically read the English-language dailies, with their accessible vocabulary, one-penny price, and vivid illustrations.
 The Cleveland News published a self-congratulatory editorial claiming that local newspapers had “almost without exception” avoided “journalistic sensationalism” in their coverage of the fire, but we have no good record of what readers thought about the reporting.

 The effort of newspapers to speak for sufferers, however, remains strikingly visible, whether or not reporters and publishers listened to anything that those steeped in the misery of loss had to say.
-Looking back from the present, we can only half-document and half-imagine the shared trauma to a community of survivors that crossed the ocean to Cleveland in search of prosperity and found instead the charred bodies of their children in the ruins of a fire.
+Looking back from the present, we can only half-document and half-imagine the shared trauma to a community of survivors who crossed the ocean to Cleveland in search of prosperity and found instead the charred bodies of their children in the ruins of a fire.

 Additional thanks to Bob Hajdu.